kata198/usrsvc/README.md

 * monitor\_after - Minimum number of seconds that program needs to be running before monitoring will begin.
 Default 30.
 0 disables this feature.

+(Activity File Monitoring)

+The following two properties deal with "activity file" monitoring, that is ensuring that a file or directory is updated within a specified number of seconds.

 * activityfile - File or Directory which must be modified every #activityfile\_limit# seconds, or program will be restarted.
 Default undefined/empty string disables this.

 * activityfile\_limit - If activityfile is defined, this is the number of seconds is the maximum that can go between modifications of the provided #activityfile# before triggering a restart.

+(RSS Limit Monitoring)

+The following property triggers the "rss limit" monitor.
+This monitor checks the Resident Set Size (non-shared memory an application is using), and restarts if it exceeds a given threshold.

+* rss\_limit - Default 0, if greater than zero, specifies the maximum RSS (resident set size) that a process may use before being restarted.
+This is the "private" memory (not including shared maps, etc) used by a process.

 Examples
 --------